hg08/hb_ihb/README.md

 5. `03_run_statistics.sh`
 6. `04_plot.sh`

-By default, the above scripts will process the trajectory corresponding to the latest JSON file in m2_traj.
+By default, the above scripts will process the trajectory corresponding to the latest JSON file in `m2_traj`.
 You can also specify the JSON file by adding the filename as an argument to these commands.
-If you have any questions about the code, feel free to open an issue.
+If you have any questions about the code, feel free to [open an issue](https://github.com/hg08/hb_ihb/issues/new).

 ## Citation
 Cited as: